...

 Food Temperature Monitoring: What is It and Why is It Important?

 The food and restaurant industry faces several challenges and is subject to various regulations to ensure the safety of the people it serves.
 From handling and storing raw materials to food preparation, business owners must understand how food temperature monitoring systems work.
-This system is the first line of defense against foodborne illnesses and ensures the safety of your customers.
+This system is the first line of defence against foodborne illnesses, ensuring your customers’ safety.

 What is Food Temperature Monitoring?

-Food temperature monitoring applies to maintaining the ideal temperature level for various foodstuffs.
-It starts with the cold chain monitoring and storing of raw materials and ingredients to ensure the freshness and quality of these ingredients before cooking them.
-Temperature management should be consistent from the stages of delivery and handling of the ingredients through to food processing.
-All food storage facilities must also abide by the food temperature monitoring guidelines as it is crucial for the safety of the individuals who will be consuming the food.
+Food temperature monitoring involves maintaining the ideal temperature for various foodstuffs.
+It starts with cold-chain tracking and storage of raw materials and ingredients to ensure their freshness and quality before cooking.
+Temperature management should be consistent from ingredient delivery and handling through to food processing.
+All food storage facilities must also comply with the food temperature monitoring guidelines, as this is crucial for the safety of individuals who will consume the food.

-The food industry should abide by the temperature monitoring process because it is subject to compliance laws, food waste, and public health systems.
+The food industry should adhere to temperature monitoring processes because it is subject to compliance laws, food waste, and public health systems.
 Improper storage and food temperature monitoring results in up to 1 Billion in losses every year for the food industry.

-When food is not properly stored, it translates into food waste and lost income for food businesses.
-Regulatory standards are getting tougher in the implementation of these policies to ensure that public health and safety come first.
-According to this article by Independent UK, nearly half a million people die annually from food poisoning.
+When food is not stored correctly, it translates into food waste and lost income for food businesses.
+Regulatory standards are becoming more stringent in implementing these policies to ensure that public health and safety come first.
+According to this article by The Independent UK about food poisoning, nearly half a million people die annually from food poisoning.
 It’s a tragedy knowing that these deaths could be easily prevented with proper food temperature monitoring.

 Any business that deals with the handling and preparation of food must take temperature monitoring seriously.